-The eThesis System would not have been possible without the support of Professor Neville Cox, former Dean of Graduate Studies and previous Deans of Graduate Studies, of Shane Collins and the TCD Graduate Students Union plus past GSU presidents and vice presidents, Helen Thornbury, previously of the Office of the Dean of Graduate Studies and the Graduate Studies Committee.
-The system and process were developed by the Library's Research Informatics team: Niamh Brennan, Ashling Hayes and Kevin Kiely, with Enovation Solutions, in liaison with Academic Registry and IT Services.
-Thanks also to TCD Library Collection Management and Trevor Peare, former Keeper of Reader Services.
+The eThesis System would not have been possible without the drive and initiative of Professor Neville Cox, former Dean of Graduate Studies, along with the ongoing support of the Dean of Graduate Studies and that of previous Deans of Graduate Studies, of Shane Collins and the former TCD Graduate Students Union plus past GSU presidents and vice presidents, Helen Thornbury and Ewa Sadowska (both previously of the Office of the Dean of Graduate Studies) and the Graduate Studies Committee.
+The system and process were developed by the Trinity's Research Informatics team with Enovation Solutions, in liaison with Academic Registry and IT Services.